Poo Poova Poothirukku: Plot

 Ramu and Janaki are a happily married couple and have two children.
-Ramu, however, is unfaithful to his wife; he a secret relationship with Mary in Andaman and she gives birth to his son Kannan.
-Years later, Marry dies in a car accident, and Ramu reveals the truth to his wife.
+Ramu, however, is unfaithful to his wife; he is in a secret relationship with Mary in Andaman and she gives birth to his son, Kannan.
+Years later, Mary dies in a car accident, and Ramu reveals the truth to his wife.
 The rest of the film deals with the aftermath.